SekulKamberov/OOP-Projects/README.md

 # OOP-Projects
 Sample Exam Tasks OOP.
-The exam conditions are inside the folders
+The exam conditions are inside the folders.